 “What inspires me about origami is its simple metaphor for life.
 We all begin with a blank page, what we choose to do with it is up to us and the possibilities are endless.” – Kevin Box

 While most Public Gardens encompass botanical, cultural heritage and biodiversity, art is also prominent in the DNA of many.
 Exhibits such as Chihuly in the Garden, Niki in the Garden, Moore in America and the Chapungu Sculpture Experience have been transformative to the botanical gardens that have hosted them.
-Origami in the Garden is newest blockbuster in the history of outdoor exhibits and is a corporate gold member of the American Public Garden Association.
+Origami in the Garden is the newest experience in the history of outdoor exhibits and is a member of the American Public Garden Association.
 Contact us to learn more about the show and how to bring this exclusive exhibit to a Public Garden near you.